dyno-might/dyno-might.github.io/_posts/2020-12-03-why-im-skeptical-of-UBI.md

 There's a decline from around 64% to 60%.
 But the biggest decline was between 1970 and 1985.
 It's actually rising slowly over the past 10 years and is currently only 0.5% less than in 1984.
 It's not obvious that AI is the culprit here.

 For some problems, we need to think ahead.
-Climate change is a good example: We need a massive investment to deal with it, but we understand pretty well what we're dealing with, so we can prepare effectively.
+Climate change is a good example: We need a massive investment to deal with it, but we understand pretty well what we're dealing with, so we can invest effectively.
 Disappearing jobs are the opposite.
 We have little idea what it would look like or when it might come.
 If we wanted to implement UBI, there's no technological hurdle.
 Maybe there are interesting social questions, but we can't really answer those until the jobless future is here.

 Maybe the jobless future is coming, but it's not here yet.
-I just don't see the argument for massively restructuring the economy *now* to try to address it.
-So I don't buy the Silicon Valley argument for UBI now.
+I just don't see the argument for massively restructuring the economy *now* to try to address a problem that doesn't yet exist.
+So I don't---for now at least---buy the Silicon Valley argument for UBI.

 ## The populist argument for UBI